The CEO of Exo Investing, Lennart Assholf, looks at how investment-based technology is rapidly changing through an article on What Investment.

 Man Plus Machine

 For Lennart Assholf and his team, Exo Investing is a powerful combination of man and machine.
-The company boasts of humans who work round the clock to programme its sophisticated algorithms.
+The company boasts of humans who work round the clock to program its sophisticated algorithms.
 It also allows its investors to focus on specific investment fields like technology, healthcare, and energy.

 Thanks to its purely data-driven approach, Exo merges risk control, technology, and investment uniquely in a bid to make individual investing accessible to all its stakeholders.